 The closing credits are inter-cut with empty shots of every main location that Father James Lavelle and his daughter Fiona had a significant conversation in.
 See more »

-Licensed Courtesy of Warner Music UK Ltd. See more »
+Licensed Courtesy of EMI Records Ltd. See more »

 Was this review helpful to you?